 Who is Wealthsimple?

-Wealthsimple’s managed investment portfolios utilize a passive strategy that is designed to follow Nobel Prize-winning research.
+Wealthsimple’s managed investment portfolios utilize a passive strategy designed to follow Nobel Prize-winning research.

 The low-cost ETF portfolios utilized by Wealthsimple are built to cater to investors with varying risk tolerances.
 So, whether you want a conservative, balanced, growth, or aggressive portfolio, there’s something for everyone.